vanessaxlee/cassandra-sample-hw/README.md

 You may use any language you prefer to generate the datasets.
 Make sure to document any assumptions you make for the data model here, and in both SQL and Cassandra.

-## Part 2: Comparing Read and Write Speeds of MySQL and Cassandra
+## Part 2: Comparing read and write speeds of mySQL and Cassandra
 Queries to support:
-* Query 1: Find the total price for all items in cart with cart ID = 80.
-* Query 2: Find how many people have the product with item ID = 3 in their carts.
+	Query 1: Find how many people have the product with item id 3 in their carts.
+    Query 2: Find the total price for all items in cart with cart id 80.

 ### MySQL
-Insert data into a MySQL table to support query.
+1) Insert product log data into a MySQL table.
+What is the write speed?

-1. What is the write speed?
+2) Insert items in cart data into a MySQL table.
+What is the write speed?
+3) Run Query 1 in mySQL.
 What is the read speed?

-Insert data into a MySQL table to support query.

-2. What is the write speed?
+4) Run Query 2 in mySQL.
 What is the read speed?

 ### Cassandra
-Make sure to think about what is needed to support queries before modeling/creating tables.
+** Make sure to think about what is needed to support queries before modeling/creating tables.
-Insert data into a Cassandra table to support query.

-1. What is the write speed?
+1) Insert data into a Cassandra table to support Query 1.
+What is the write speed?
 What is the read speed?

-Insert data into a Cassandra table to support query.

-2. What is the write speed?
+2) Insert data into a Cassandra table to support Query 2.
+What is the write speed?
 What is the read speed?

-### Comparison
+### Optional Comparison
-Is the write speed for inserting data generally faster in mySQL or Cassandra?
+1) Is the write speed for inserting data generally faster in mySQL or Cassandra?
-Is the read speed for querying data generally faster in mySQL or Cassandra?
+2) Is the read speed for querying data generally faster in mySQL or Cassandra?

 ## Resources
 Install Python Cassandra driver via terminal ([instructions](https://docs.datastax.com/en/developer/python-driver/3.25/installation/)).